Pomeranian dog breed information and advice

 Despite being small, the behaviour and personality of a Pomeranian is that of a big dog.
 They’re bold and not afraid to chase and bark at larger dogs.
 This isn’t ideal as their size could get them in trouble with an over-exuberant, bigger dog.

 Pomeranians are a robust breed and don’t suffer from many health problems.
-But there are still some risks - which is where Pomeranian dog insurance is helpful.
-Here are some of the most common health problems:
+But there are still some common conditions you should be aware of:

 Luxating patella